Aaron Frenkel: Career

-Since the 1980s, Frenkel has been the owner of the Loyd's Group, a company that engaged in investments, property and real estate. energy, high-tech and the aerospace industry.
+Since the 1980s, Frenkel has been the owner of the Loyd's Group, a holding company that has invested in real estate and the aerospace industry.

-Frenkel established the Loyd's Group as a representative of the main commercial civil aviation industry manufacturers (O.E.M.) in Central & Eastern Europe as The Boeing Company, Airbus SE, Gulfstream Aerospace, Agusta, Embraer and others.
-The company is estimated to have been involved in investments and transactions worth over 35 billion dollars during the last 25 years.
+Frenkel established the Loyd's Group as a representative of The Boeing Company, Airbus SE, Gulfstream Aerospace, Agusta, Embraer and others in the Central & Eastern European market.

-Aaron Frenkel is also a real estate magnate who owns numerous properties around the world.
-In 2020, Frankel acquired control in Gav-Yam real estate company, one of the largest and oldest in israely real estate sector.
-In December 2021, he sold his holdings in Gav-Yam to Property & Building Corp.
-Ltd. (PBC) at a value of NIS 3.1 billion, earning a profit of 1.25 billion.
+Frankel acquired control of Gav-Yam in 2020.
+He sold his stake to the Property & Building Corp in December 2021 at a value of NIS 3.1 billion, earning a profit of NIS 1.25 billion.

 Frenkel, with Mubadala Investment Company from Abu Dhabi, acquired 22% stake of the Tamar gas field in the Mediterranean Sea.